-The best areas to stay in Dublin for first-timers are the neighborhoods of O’Connell Street, Temple Bar, Trinity and Grafton Street, Portobello, Phibsborough, The Docklands, Smithfield, Merrion Square and Fitzwilliam Square.
-This post will help you make up your mind about where to stay in Dublin for nightlife, family, budget, one night, and the best hotels in the city center and near the airport.
+The best areas to stay in Dublin for first-timers are the beautiful neighborhoods of O’Connell Street, Temple Bar, Trinity and Grafton Street, Portobello, Phibsborough, The Docklands, Smithfield, Merrion Square and Fitzwilliam Square.
+This post will help you make up your mind about where to stay in Dublin for tourist, for nightlife, family, couple, on a budget, one night, and the safest area to stay in Dublin.

 Dublin is separated by the Liffey River, including the city center in the touristy south side of Liffey and the more residential north side.
 Some of the Southside neighborhoods are Temple Bar, O’Connell Street, Trinity, and Portobello.
 North neighborhoods are Phibsborough, Drumcondra, Stoneybatter, Smithfield.